 How Many Units Should I Take

 To be considered a full-time graduate student, students must enroll in 12 units each quarter.
 These units can be any combination of upper division (100 level) or graduate course units (200 level), group study (298), research (299) units, or professional development units (390, 396, 397) approved by Graduate Council as permitted by the student’s graduate program.
 If a student petitions to drop a course, the student must add units to maintain a total of 12 units for the quarter.
 Exceptions to the 12-unit minimum are part-time students and students with special circumstances.
+Students who wish to register in more than 12 units should discuss this with their major professor and/or graduate program advisor to assess workload and their academic plan.

 Certain graduate programs and degrees have been approved for enrollment of part-time students.
 Part-time status is only available to students who are unable to pursue full-time studies for the following documented reasons: full-time employment (at least 30 hours a week), health conditions, or family obligations.
 Doctoral students who have passed the qualifying exam are not eligible for part-time enrollment.
 The Office of the University Registrar will consider requests for retroactive part-time status by exception only, and only for reasons of a death in the family, medical issues, or administrative error.
 Part-time students may enroll in a maximum of 6 units per quarter.
 These students are not eligible for fellowships or academic appointments that require full-time enrollment.
 Students on F-1 or J-1 visas are not eligible for part-time status unless they have approval from the Services for International Students and Scholars Office (SISS).
 The Office of the University Registrar will approve or deny part-time status applications.
 The Petition to Change Status is available on the Office of the University Registrar website.
 Approved part-time students pay the full student services fee, all campus fees and one-half of tuition; they receive ½-quarter credit toward satisfying residency requirements.